Fire Alarm Battery Testing and Replacement Schedules

 What Happens When Battery Load Test Fails

 If batteries don't hold required voltage: system is technically non-compliant.
 Immediate replacement needed.
-May require emergency service call if critical backup power is needed.
+Requires emergency service call to restore backup power.

 Vendor responsibility: should notify you immediately of failed test.
 Recommend replacement with timeline.
 Provide cost estimate.
 Schedule replacement as soon as possible.